- BILIARY SCAN: Do not eat or drink anything for 4 hours before your appointment.

 - Discontinue all caffeine products 24 hours before the test.
 This includes all tea, coffee, decaffeinated tea/coffee, pop, chocolate, Tylenol 2 & 3 and/or medications containing caffeine.

-- Wear loose fitting clothing, such a t-shirt, track pants, athletic shoes, etc.
+- Wear loose fitting clothing, such a t-shirt, track pants, athletic shoes, etc. if the test involves treadmill exercise.

 - Bring a list of all current prescription medications and check with your physician regarding the discontinuation of any heart medications, such as Beta-Blockers like Metroprolol or Atenolol, as well as Calcium Channel Blockers like Diltiazem or Verapamil.